-COR- OH NO!
 Oh, my lovelies...
 I feel your pain and frustration.
+2020 can bloody do one!

 Covid-19 has caused devestation throughout the globe and all within such a short space of time.
 We've seen many lives taken, jobs lost and been unable to see our loved ones.
-It's been a rough ride and if you were due to get married this Spring/ Summer, you've suddenly had to change your wedding date too.
+It's been a rough ride and if you were due to get married this year or early next year, you've had even more stress and worry to deal with.

 And let's face it, this whole wedding planning malarkey is time consuming, expensive (like duh!!) and you've probably spent the best part of a year, if not over a year, organising the whole thing top to bottom.